 If a scenario terminates with the IncompleteDataError, its further behaviour will depend on the setting of the Max number of consecutive errors.

-Imagine, you have a scenario with the Watch photos and videos trigger from the Picasa package.
-If the scenario is executed while you are uploading photos or videos to a selected album, Integromat might try to download a file that is just being uploaded to Picasa (E.g. a long video).
+Imagine, you have a scenario with the Google Photos trigger Watch photos and videos.
+If the scenario is executed while you are uploading photos or videos to a selected album, Integromat might try to download a file that is just being uploaded to Google Photos (E.g. a long video).
 If this happens, the scenario will terminate with the IncompleteDataError.

 If any other error (not mentioned above) appears during scenario execution, it is reported as RunTimeError.